saidbrandon/PureStorage.FlashArray.Reporting/README.md

     * Example scripts to help get you started

 ## Prerequisites
-Get-PfaChartData does not currently support Purity OS 5.3.
+Requires Purity OS 5.3.0 or newer to create charts.
+Querying the REST API directly has no requirements.

 ## Installation
 Automatic (via PowerShell Gallery)